mscheltienne/meg-tests/doc/data-analysis-pc.rst

 internal subspaces from `spherical harmonics`_ and reconstructs the sensor signals using only the internal subspace (i.e., does an oblique projection).

-Introduction taken from `MNE-Python's background on SSS and Maxwell filtering`_.
+Introduction taken from `MNE's background on SSS and Maxwell filtering`_.

 .. note::